 What follows is one of the most dramatic and exciting passages in the history of rock music.
 It is difficult to describe in words how the simple interplay between cleanly pounded straight piano chords and saxophone can produce so much excitement, but it slays me every time they take me there, even though I’ve heard it a thousand times.
 There’s a lesson here: sometimes the simplest combinations of sound can produce the greatest impact.
 I call this “The Count Basie Effect.”
 If you listen to enough Basie, sometimes The Count will have his band swinging and moving and jamming all over the place and at a certain opportune moment, he’ll throw in a single “dink” on the piano and it’s the greatest fucking thing you’ve ever heard.

-Back to our masterpiece . . . the drum/percussion combination develop more complex rhythm variations over the life of the song, particularly in the chorus transition and into the long jam that divides the second and third verses.
+Back to our masterpiece . . . the drum/percussion combination develops a series of more complex rhythm variations over the life of the song, particularly in the chorus transition and into the long jam that divides the second and third verses.
 I have to say I find most jams boring and self-indulgent, but this one is both coherent and full of delights.
-I love the way Steve Winwood’s voice fades through echo effect on his final line and we return again to that incredible (but more intense) bridge.
+I love the way Steve Winwood’s voice fades via echo effect on his final line and we return to that incredible (but more intense) bridge.
 All and all, “The Low Spark of High-Heeled Boys” gives you eleven of the best minutes you will ever spend listening to music.

 Feeling the need to lighten the mood, the next song is the soulful, playful Capaldi effort, “Light Up or Leave Me Alone.”
 Winwood lifts his butt from the piano bench to deliver one hot lead solo here.
 Who needs Dave Mason?
 It’s a nice piece, but the next track—another Capaldi number—is much better.